 What Is A Reading Interest Survey?

-12 Reading Interest Survey Questions That Will Get The Right Results
+12 Reading Interest Survey Questions + Sample Questionnaire Template

 You already know what reading interest surveys are, and why they’re crucial.
 Now, it’s time to discuss the questions to include in these surveys that bring the intended results.
-From our experience and research, we’ve selected 12 reading interest survey questions, and let’s give you these value nuggets one by one.
+From our experience and research, we’ve selected 12 reading interest survey questions.

 This question would highlight the interest areas of the student, based on which the reading material or books can be selected for them.

-This question should be put in the reading interest surveys of older students.
-As students who’re not in elementary school would give a more thoughtful and honest answer to this.
+This question should be put in the reading interest surveys of older students – because students who’re not in elementary school would give a more thoughtful and honest answer to this.
 And based on their answers, you could frame a reading schedule that works and can be followed by them.

 We’ve seen our clients building impressive reading schedules based on the answers to this question, and we’re pretty sure you’ll do the same.